Sloppy Joe’s

 Heat 1 Tbsp. vegetable oil in a large skillet over medium-high.
 Add 1 lb. ground beef (ideally 20% fat), spreading out in a single layer; sprinkle with 1 tsp.
 Diamond Crystal or ½ tsp.
 Morton kosher salt and season with freshly ground pepper.
 Cook, undisturbed, until a light brown crust forms underneath, about 3 minutes.
 Continue to cook, breaking up with a wooden spoon, until almost completely brown all the way through, about 3 minutes more.

 Push meat to one side of pan.
 Reduce heat to medium and 1 medium onion, chopped, 2 garlic cloves, finely grated, and ½ tsp.
 Diamond Crystal or ¼ tsp.
 Morton kosher salt; season with pepper.
 Cook, stirring often, until vegetables are softened, about 5 minutes.
 Stir in 3 Tbsp. gochujang, 2 Tbsp. ketchup, 1 Tbsp. soy sauce, 1 Tbsp.
 Worcestershire sauce, 1 Tbsp. dark brown sugar, and 1 tsp. yellow mustard, then add one 15-oz. can tomato sauce and ¼ cup water and stir again to combine.
 Bring to a simmer and reduce heat to medium-low.
-Cook, stirring and scraping up any brown bits, until thick and saucy, 10–12 minutes.
-Remove beef mixture from heat and stir in 1 Tbsp. balsamic vinegar; season with salt and pepper.
+Cook, stirring and scraping up any brown bits, until thick and saucy, 10–12 minutes (if you don’t cook down the tomato sauce, it won’t taste good).
+Remove entire mixture from heat and stir in 1 Tbsp. balsamic vinegar; season with salt and pepper.

 Spoon beef mixture onto 4 potato rolls.
 Serve with kosher dill spears and potato chips if desired.